HOW IT ALL BEGAN

 They had been inspired by a speech, from Jack Stanford, the National President of Make-A-Wish Foundation® of America.
 He delivered a passionate tale about the magic and joy experienced by children whose wishes had come true.
 He also spoke of the warmth and laughter, experienced by those involved in the process of granting wishes.
 From this first meeting in Auckland came the inspiration and determination to pursue the mission of granting wishes to sick children here in New Zealand.
 Later that year, Make-A-Wish NZ officially opened in Auckland, and news spread rapidly.
 Soon, volunteers had been found from all around New Zealand from all walks of life to assist with the children in their own local communities.

 OUR FIRST WISH

 In 1986 New Zealand’s first wish was granted to a 4-year-old boy named Daniel who had leukaemia.
-His wish was to have Christmas in October.
-Santa and his elves arrived on a fire engine with a sack full of gifts.
-Daniel was also given a ride on the fire engine.
+Daniel’s wish was to have Christmas in October, for his wish Santa and his elves arrived on a fire engine which was full of gifts and Daniel even had the chance to ride in the fire engine.